ntdev204/study-stream/CONTRIBUTING.md

-# Contributing to StudyStream
+# Contributing to Study Stream

-Thank you for your interest in contributing to StudyStream!
+Thank you for your interest in contributing to Study Stream!
 We welcome contributions from the community to help improve the project.

 ## How to Contribute